-Add your farm to our growing, searchable database of farms, crops and products to reach a very large market.
-King County created Puget Sound Fresh to support local farmers and insure a close-in food supply while encouraging consumers, wholesalers, retailers and restaurants to seek out and purchase higher-quality, fresher, locally-grown products.
+Add your farm to this growing, searchable database of farms, crops and products to reach a very large market.
+King County created Puget Sound Fresh to support local farmers and ensure a close-in food supply while encouraging consumers, wholesalers, retailers and restaurants to seek out and purchase higher-quality, fresher, locally-grown products.

 Free soil testing program, King Conservation District (external link)